Welcome to 2P

 Measuring - using scales, rulers/measuring tapes, and telling the time

-Our spellings will be either based around a phoneme which we have worked on a n class or a selection of high frequency commonly used words which are listed as year 2 words in the National Curriculum.
+Our spellings each week are based around a phoneme which we have worked on in class, or a selection of high frequency commonly used words which are listed as year 2 words in the National Curriculum. we will also be looking at pre-fixes (un, etc) and suffixes (ing, ed, ful, ly etc).

-We are learning greetings in many languages and singing songs/playing games in French as well as having a daily French cafe for our healthy snack.
-In D&T we are exploring a range of puppets and designing and making pop up puppets.
+We are continuing to learn greetings in many languages and singing songs/playing games and adding/subtracting verbally in French as well as having a daily French cafe for our healthy snack.
+In D&T we are exploring healthy snacks and different fruits (fresh and dried) and their uses.
+We are designing our own fruit biscuit recipes in groups to make for each other to then taste and evaluate.

-Our school scheme of work guides the progressive lessons taught in RE and PSHE.
+Our school scheme of work guides the progressive lessons taught in RE and this term we are looking at symbols used in a range of religions.

-PE is also taught from a scheme chosen by the school.
+PE is also taught from a scheme chosen by the school and includes outdoor and indoor PE (weather and hall availability permitting).
 Miss.
 Palmer teaches gymnastics/dance in the hall on Friday afternoon, and outdoor games is on Wednesday afternoon (weather permitting).

 Please look in your child's orange homework book each weekend for their Literacy homework.
 This book should be handed in for marking every Tuesday.